How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 My new mantra around this issue is get curious, not defensive.
 I am strong enough to be challenged.

-Yes, I know how much easier this is with people you don’t know well.
+I know this is easier said than done.
 When confronted with the same scenarios with family and close friends, people with whom there exists a complex and nuanced history, it is so much harder to stay centered and calm when criticized.

 With great difficulty comes profound growth.

-I am not operating at 100% on this method of ego awareness because it’s a lifetime endeavor, probably many lifetimes, but I see improvement (yah me for trying!).
+I am not a master at ego awareness.
+It’s a lifetime endeavor, probably many lifetimes, but I see improvement (yah me for trying!).
 Awareness is half the battle.

 Rāga is a type of misunderstanding that leads you to cling to, or become attached to things, people, or scenarios.
 Rāga stems from the belief that you are your likes and dislikes, your preferences, your thoughts, your body.